 Think of a content marketing strategy as an outline of your key business and customer needs, plus a detailed plan for how you will use content to address them.

 While there are no definitive “templates” for building a content marketing strategy — each one will be unique to the business that creates it — there are five components that they commonly include:

 - Your business case for innovating with content marketing: By communicating your reasons for creating content, the risks involved, and your vision of what success will look like, you are much more likely to gain executive support for your strategy — and to get permission to make a mistake here and there as you figure out what works best for your business.

-- Your audience personas and content maps: This is where you describe the specific audiences for whom you will create content, what their needs are, and what their content engagement cycle might look like.
+- Your audience personas and customer journey maps: This is where you describe the specific audiences for whom you will create content, what their needs are, and what their content engagement cycle might look like.
 You may also want to map out content you can deliver throughout their buyer’s journey in order to move them closer to their goals.